About BC Explorer

 All the little tags under things, like 39 the number of albums, or 92 the artists in a label, are clickable.
 If you click them it applies a filter and switches tabs to show you who they are.

 While having a filter active, you can click the tabs at the top to use the same filter in a different facet.
 For example, you can go to the tag cloud, search "breakcore", click it to see all the breakcore albums - there's a lot, right?
 Yes, but it's not because I'm enthusiastic about breakcore.
-Switch to the labels view.
-Most of the breakcore is just from the same label, so there's not actually much diversity there.
+From that page, switch to the labels tab.
+Turns out most of it's just from the same label, so there's not much diversity there.

 The tag cloud view takes this diversity into account automatically.
 Everything is grouped by label before being counted, to ensure that a large backlog from a single label does not take up an unworthy amount of "space" and crowd out the other singles that you're quite fond of.
 It's the same with the statistics heat bar.
 If you have all of Louie Zong's albums, they'll only count for one red hot entry rather than over 150 entries.